StarRocks/starrocks/docs/en/loading/minio.md

 REJECTED_RECORD_PATH: NULL
 ```

-For information about the fields provided in the `loads` view, see [Information Schema](../reference/information_schema/loads.md).
+For information about the fields provided in the `loads` view, see [loads](../reference/information_schema/loads.md).

 :::tip